 The following article was written by David the Good of The Survival Gardener.

 David and I first connected after he wrote an honest and thorough review of my book, ‘The Suburban Micro-Farm’, for Mother Earth News.
 David is an expert at home-scale food production and I was thrilled that he enjoyed it.

-The truth is, herbicide-laced manure is a widespread problem that can completely destroy a garden.
-David has been on the front lines of this problem and was one of the first to sound the alarm.
+The truth is, herbicide-laced manure is a widespread problem that can completely destroy a garden, and David was one of the first to sound the alarm.

 I’m grateful he’s sharing this information with us so that we may prevent this devastating and costly misfortune from occurring in our own gardens. — Amy

 This Manure Will Destroy Your Garden!